Project 3: Memory Allocator (v1.0)

 For our third project, we will develop a custom memory allocator.
 As we discussed in class, malloc isn’t provided by the OS, nor is it a system call; it is a library function that uses system calls to allocate and deallocate memory.
 In most implementations of malloc, these system calls involve at least one of:

 sbrk is the simplest of the two – simply give it a size and it will increase the program break (a.k.a. bound).
 On the other hand, mmap gives us more control but requires more work to use.
-The malloc implementation we’ve been using on your Linux installations will use sbrk for small allocations and mmap for larger ones.
+Some malloc implementations use sbrk for small allocations and mmap for larger ones.

-To simplify our allocator, we will only be using mmap, and we’ll allocate entire regions of memory at a time.
-The size of each region should be a multiple of the system page size; this means that if a program executes malloc(1) for a single byte of memory and our machine has a page size of 4096, we’ll allocate a region of 4096 bytes instead.
-Consequently, if the user requests 4097 bytes then we will allocate two regions' worth of memory.
+Our allocator will use sbrk to request memory or release memory.
+To reduce the number of system calls it needs to make, each call to sbrk will be a multiple of the system page size; this means that if a program executes malloc(1) for a single byte of memory and our machine has a page size of 4096, we’ll request 4096 bytes instead.
+Consequently, a malloc for 4097 bytes will be rounded up to 8192 bytes.
+We’ll call these blocks of memory.

-“Wait,” you’re thinking, “doesn’t that waste a whole lot of memory?”
-And the answer is a resounding yes.
+You may wonder if this approach will waste memory, and the answer is yes… IF we don’t split memory blocks into sub-blocks.
 Herein lies the challenge: you will not only support allocating memory, but also use the free space management algorithms we discussed in class to split up and reuse empty regions:

-You should be able to configure the active free space management algorithm via environment variables.
-To determine which algorithm to use:
+You should be able to configure the active free space management algorithm via a function call, malloc_setfsm().

 Managing Memory

-mmap will give us regions of memory… But how do we distinguish between different allocations (called blocks) stored inside the regions?
-One good approach is to prefix each allocation with some metadata; this is how many malloc implementations work.
-Simply embed a struct at the start of each memory block that describes how large it is, whether it has been freed or not, and – most importantly – include a pointer to the next block in the chain.
+Given this allocation strategy, we will prefix each sub-block with some metadata; this is how many malloc implementations work.
+Simply embed a struct at the start of each memory block that describes how large it is, whether it has been freed or not, and include a pointer to the next block in the chain.
 Looks like studying linked lists paid off after all!
 Here’s how this looks logically in memory, with each allocation prefixed with a metadata struct:

 Struct prefix for each memory allocation

-This means that allocating a single byte of memory actually takes more space: the single byte, plus the size of the metadata.
+This means that even if we ignore our plan to round up to the nearest page, allocating a single byte of memory actually takes more space: the single byte, plus the size of the metadata.

 Tracking Memory

-We have to have a way to keep track of this information:
+We have to have a way to keep track of this information, using two doubly-linked lists:

 struct mem_block {